Jon Hall (actor): Personal life

 Hall was married to singer Frances Langford from 1934 until 1955, and also later twice married and divorced actress Raquel Torres (m 1959).

 In 1944, he took part in "the battle of the balcony," a fight between Hall and big band leader Tommy Dorsey.

 Death

-Hall was diagnosed with incurable bladder cancer which caused him extreme pain.
-He died of suicide on December 13, 1979, and was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
+Hall was diagnosed with incurable bladder cancer, which caused him extreme pain.
+He died by suicide on December 13, 1979, and was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.

 Hollywood Walk of Fame

 Hall has two stars on the Hollywood Walk of Fame, for Motion Pictures at 1724 Vine Street and for television at 6933 Hollywood Boulevard.